alexhsamuel/fixfmt/README.md

 - A single formatter formats any value with the same width: useful for formatting tables, arrays, forms, etc.
-- The width is measured in Unicode code points: supports UTF-8 propertly (but not combining characters and other fancy features).
+- The width is measured in Unicode code points: supports UTF-8 properly (but not combining characters and other fancy features).
 - [ANSI terminal escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code)
   are ignored when counting width, so they may be used to format output